 Lord Stamfordham, George V’s Private Secretary wrote to the British Foreign Secretary in early April 1917: “He must beg you to represent to the Prime Minister that from all he hears and reads in the press, the residence in this country of the ex-Emperor and Empress would be strongly resented by the public, and would undoubtedly compromise the position of the King and Queen from whom it would generally be assumed the invitation had emanated…” .

 Nicholas II and his family were executed by firing squad by the Bolsheviks on 16 July 1918.
 It is said Nicholas and his wife died immediately, while his children were bludgeoned, stabbed and shot again and again until they died.

-A poignant photo is of Nicholas II shovelling snow in his last days when previously a myriad of his servants would have been doing
+A poignant photo is of Nicholas II shovelling snow in his last days when previously a myriad of his servants would

 Damage by Nazis